 - 3. Where are your gang policy/regulations located/electronically communicated?
-The policy is available on our district website and provided to each student and parent in our district calendar handbook. - 4.
+The policy is available on our district website and listed under the Student Services tab and hard copies will be available to parents/community upon request. - 4.
 What educational gang awareness programs are your school system providing for students, staff, and volunteers?
 Staff complete annual training using our SafeSchools online program. - 5.
 In what ways do you feel your gang awareness programs were effective?
 It provides detail on a process for anyone who may feel that gangs are present. - 6.
 How were/are administrators and teachers trained to implement your gang policy/regulations?

-Staff complete annual training using our SafeSchools online program. - 7.
-Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
+Staff complete annual training using our SafeSchools online program.

+7. Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
 If so, please describe the procedure (data collection).